graphic slider element

 We want our doctoral students to receive support and academic advice during their doctorate.
 Hence, we require doctoral students to get in touch with a potential supervisor that is a member of the Faculty and to agree on a letter of consent before admission to doctoral studies.
-Having been admitted to CGS-E or holding a CGS scholarship is also considered as base for such a supportive environment.

 Admission to Doctoral Studies

 To be admitted to doctoral studies at CGS, you have to provide several documents and forms.
 You will find a list of necessary document and forms in the Downloads section (“Admission Documents”); please also note Section 4 of the Doctoral Regulations.
 These documents have to be send to the Central Doctoral Office to Mrs. Mundorf.
 In addition, your application documents have to be handed in electronically via docfile.
 The Central Doctoral Office checks and reviews your documents, the Doctoral Committee decides concerning admission.
 If you have an international degree, please note the information provided by International Office of the University of Cologne.

 After you have received admission to doctoral studies, you need to enrol as a doctoral student at the University of Cologne and decide on the specific doctoral study programme (PhD Programme in Economics, Doctoral Study Programme in Management, Doctoral Study Programme in Economics or Doctoral Study Programme in Social Sciences).

 Please note: You have to enrol as student at the University of Cologne (and not at CGS), hence student application is organised via the University Registration Office (Studierendensekretariat).
 International students must enrol at the International Office.
 Please consult these webpages for further information regarding the enrolment process.